Buttsgroup/J_experiments/readme.md

 # Experiments to measure $^{n}J_{xy}$

 A collection of experiments that can be used to measure scalar coupling constants.
-Validated by the Butts group, with pulse programs and parameter files included.
+Validated by the Butts group, with Bruker pulse programs, parameter files, AU macros, example raw data, and example processed data included.
+Experiment-specific information (processing, interpretation) available in the readme.md for each experiment.

 ## $^{2/3}J_{HH}$